French Chateau in Texas: Kara Childress

-A comfortable family room and a magnificent conservatory were carefully added with such sensitivity that Staub himself would certainly applaud.
+The comfortable family room and a magnificent conservatory added with such care and sensitivity that Staub himself certainly applauded.
 Also added were all of the modern amenities necessary for a contemporary French Chateau with luxurious interiors.
 The newly added family room maintains the home’s refined charm yet with a much more relaxed mood for informal family gatherings.
 It’s a generous and multi-purpose space that is very comfortable and inviting.

 The newly added conservatory features an Italian Empire style chandelier and a 19th-century Italian marble pedestal table.
 Every room in the French chateau correctly observes scale and proportion, and this one is no exception.
 The interior design is quiet to give the view over to the outdoors.